 Our Sports Massage therapists can help you with these techniques

-If you are looking for a massage in London then our team at City Sports Massage London have many years of experience giving the best treatment for stiff neck and shoulders.
+If you are looking for a massage in London then our team at City Sports Massage London have many years of experience giving powerful, effective treatments for stiff neck and shoulders.
 In fact it’s our specialty!

 Please do remember that reading an article cannot replace the benefit of a face-to-face consultation.
 If you are in any doubt about the cause or nature of your stiff neck and shoulders, or numb or tingling fingers, you should always consult your Doctor, or a medical professional.